Rezix93/myStuff/LTTNG/Readme.md

 **SPARK
 https://linuxhint.com/install-apache-spark-ubuntu/
-For runnnig spark just do this
+For running spark just do this

 ```bash
 start-master.sh
 ```
 Once you have started; run the address (https://localhost:8080) and you will notice that there is one worker added in “Workers” section.
-It is noticed that worker is using “1” core of processor and 3.3GB of RAM by default:
+It is noticed that the worker is using “1” core of processor and 3.3GB of RAM by default:

 ```bash
 ./sbin/start-worker.sh --cores 4 --memory 4g spark://localhost:7077
 ```

 org.apache.spark.deploy.worker.Worker running as process 17129.
 Stop it first.